jmodie/hiring-engineers/README.md

 ## Final Exercise: Blog Post

-The Datadog community has written a substantial number of high-quality integrations and libraries on [this page](https://docs.datadoghq.com/developers/libraries/).
+The Datadog community has documented a substantial number of high-quality integrations and libraries on [this page](https://docs.datadoghq.com/developers/libraries/).

 Write a blog post that announces your topic and explains the benefits it offers our users/community.
 Thank the contributor for their efforts and include images, code samples, and diagrams where applicable.
 You can search [The Monitor](https://www.datadoghq.com/blog/) for past posts.